-Although there are tons of Antoni Gaudí places to visit, if you visit these three you are sure to have a good idea what this brilliant artist and architect did:
+Although there are tons of Antoni Gaudí places to visit in Barcelona, if you visit these three you are sure to have a good idea what this brilliant artist and architect did:

 - Gaudí got the assignment of drawing up plans for developing an estate for well-off families on a large property in a zone known popularly as the Muntanya Pelada (bare mountain).